Supply Chain and Modern Slavery Act Statement 2024/2025

 We recognise the continued complexity of a global supply chain and understand the risks and severity of modern-day slavery and human trafficking.
 We take our responsibility seriously, making every effort to protect the rights and well-being of all those involved.

-LK Bennett Fashion Ltd. remains true to the origins of L.K.
-Bennett, offering exceptional quality in all we do.
-We are respectful of what is expected of us; a stable supply base and well-established relationships with suppliers and manufacturers who share our business values.
-Our unique selection of clothing, shoes and accessories is designed in our London-based head office and beautifully crafted across Europe and the Far East.
+LK Bennett Fashion Ltd. remains true to the origins of L.K Bennett, offering exceptional quality in all we do.
+We are respectful of what is expected of us in becoming the socially and environmentally responsible brand we can be, with a stable supply base and well-established relationships with suppliers and manufacturers who share our business values.

-We are proud of the long-term relationship we have with our suppliers.
-In 2022, LK Bennett worked closely with 42 primary suppliers, with 52 nominated (Tier 1.) manufacturing sites located in 9 territories worldwide; Bulgaria (1.2%), China (18.8%) (manufacturing site locations in provinces: Guangdong, Hong Kong, Inner Mongolia, Jiangsu, Shandong, Zhejiang), Italy (20%), The North Republic of Macedonia (6.7%), Portugal (4.8%), Romania (2.4%), Spain (42.7%), Turkey (3%), U.K. (0.4%).
+We are proud of the long-term relationships we have with our suppliers.
+In 2024, LK Bennett worked closely with 45 primary suppliers, with 76 nominated (Tier 1.) manufacturing sites located in 11 territories worldwide; Bulgaria (3.4%), China (27.4%) (manufacturing site locations in provinces: Guangdong, Hong Kong, Inner Mongolia, Jiangsu, Shandong, Zhejiang), Greece (0.1%), India (3.9%), Italy (14.2%),Mauritius (0.1%) Portugal (7.1%), Romania (7.2%), Spain (33%), Turkey (3.3%), UK (0.4%).

 Quality

-We deliver an unrivalled and consistent level of excellence in everything we do, across all of our products, customer touchpoints and interactions.
+We deliver an unrivalled and consistent level of excellence in everything we do, across all our products, customer touchpoints and interactions.

 Respect